wschimitsch/running-calc/README.md

 *Please note that all fitness estimates done here are calculations and by no means 100% accurate nor as accurate as lab tests.*

+## Modules used

+1. math
+2. pint

+You must install pint, a module for operating on quantities across various units, for this project.
+You can do this by running:
+> `pip install pint`

 ## Functions

 1. Calculate "MAF 180" HR (Max Aerobic HR)